Terms of Business

 Preparation/perusal and Attendances

-Each telephone call made or received is charged at £25.00 for Marion Foley, £22.00 for Martha Koumbas and £21.00 for Berfin Kaya.
+Each telephone call made or received is charged at £27.50 for Marion Foley, £20.00 for Abbie Marsh, £25.00 for Rene Panayiotou, £23.00 for a locum solicitor, and £16.00 for Poppy Mclellan.
 In the event that the telephone call is longer than 6 minutes it will be charged as an attendance at the hourly rate.
+As an example, if Marion speaks to you for half an hour it will charged as 5 units = £137.50 plus VAT.

-In certain circumstances we will need to liaise with counsel or other parties on your behalf via text message.
-On such occasions each text message sent or received will be classed as the same as an email and will be charged at £25.00 for Marion Foley, £22.00 for Martha Koumbas and £19.00 for Berfin Kaya.
+In certain circumstances we will need to liaise with counsel or other parties on your behalf via text or WhatsApp message.
+On such occasions each message sent or received will be classed as the same as an email and will be charged at £27.50 for Marion Foley, £20.00 for Abbie Marsh, £25.00 for Rene Panayiotou, £23.00 for a locum solicitor and £16.00 for Poppy Mclellan.

 For attendance at hearings/conferences:

-Travel Waiting time prior to, during and after hearings/conference:
+Travel/waiting time prior to, during and after hearings/conference 80% of hourly rate:

-We charge an administrative fee to make a telegraphic transfer in connection with your case of £30.00 plus VAT in addition to any charge made by our bank for us to use this service.
-This is because we do not have a terminal at our offices and the Director has to attend the bank in person.
-Any payments made by internet bank transfer will not incur you any charges.
+We charge an administrative fee to make a CHAPS telegraphic transfer in connection with your case of £30.00 plus VAT.
+Any payments made by BACS bank transfer will not incur you any charges but payment will be delayed for clearing through the bank.

 We charge an administrative fee of £30.00 plus VAT for file retrieval.
 Please see section 12 for further information in this regard.